v81d/wattage/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 To get started:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/my-feature`).